 We struggle to exist—mentally and physically.
 We experience joy and pleasure amidst the struggles.
 Or for the positive thinker, we experience struggles amidst the joys and pleasures.
-Although struggle is inherent in a world not singly devoted to create lives of ease, we still feel disappointed and discouraged when the difficulties fall.
+Although struggle is inherent (this world isn’t devoted to creating lives of ease), we still feel disappointed and discouraged when difficulties befall us.
 Our reaction screams, “I can’t believe this is happening to me.”

 The gurus of positivity remind that struggles promote growth—I agree (some of the time).
-Some continue with an exposition on troubles suggesting warmly welcoming them, grateful for their blessings—I disagree (most of the time).
-As if this attitude change to pain magically transforms the struggles into blessings.
+Some theories suggest warmly welcoming difficulties, grateful for their blessings—I disagree (most of the time).
+As if this attitude toward pain magically transforms struggles into blessings.
 Does an abusive marriage increase wisdom more than loving intimacy?
 Does unemployment trump a promotion?
 Does losing a child, suffering from addiction, or being struck down with a deadly disease make me wise?
 Perhaps, sometimes.
 But this sometimes needs to be marked with a bright asterisk.
-Struggles must be balanced with enjoyments, too much hurt overwhelms and depresses the soul; wisdom is not garnered here.
-Some events devastate Along with struggles, we also need joys, happiness and security.
+Struggles must be balanced with enjoyments, too much hurt overwhelms and depresses the soul; wisdom is not garnered from depression and overwhelm.
+Helplessness is born here.
+Some events devastate.
+Along with struggles, we also need joys, happiness and security.
 What benefit is knowledge of pain without accompanying growth and joy?

-Difficulties evoke discomfort, awakening feeling, intruding on mental energies, limiting more creative endeavors.
-The wisdom gained from pain has well-being costs—there’s a trade-off.
-We don’t function efficiently under severe stress, making shoddy decisions we typically avoid when in a better state of mind.
+Difficulties evoke discomfort, awakening feeling, intruding on mental energies, and limit creative endeavors.
+The wisdom gained from pain has costs in well-being—there’s a trade-off.
+We don’t function efficiently under severe stress, making shoddy decisions that we typically could avoid in a better state of mind.
 The body responds to trouble with a biological process, releasing chemicals that motivate action; experienced as emotional upheaval.
 Troubles trigger an emotional alarm.
 When we recognize meaning behind a trial, the purpose for suffering mitigates the annoyance and strengthens our resolve.
 But some traumatic events lack clear meaning.
 We can manufacture meaning like many do, “There is a purpose for everything,” they proclaim.
-If this soothes your system, please entertain these meaning-oriented thoughts, make through the trouble and then regroup.
+If this soothes your system, please entertain these meaning-oriented thoughts, make it through the trouble and then regroup.

 We have limitations.
 We can’t always work through difficulties without help.
 No natural law or divine force shields us from too much stress.
 Our systems can be overwhelmed with grief, sorrow, or anger.
 Because of insufficient preparations, poor choices or simply bad luck, we may face stresses that outmatch our ability to process.
 Personal resources vary.
 When forcefully invited to battle vexing pain, beyond our capabilities, our system deregulates and malfunctions.
 No wisdom is gained here.
 When biological signals flare beyond functional levels, we panic, responses become chaotic and unhelpful.
 Thoughts and actions no longer directed towards future goals; we simply want to survive.
 Under intense conditions, we become susceptible to helplessness, anxiety, depression, and physical ailments.